 How to Get There

-Naeba Ski Resort: Take the Joetsu Shinkansen to Echigo-Yuzawa Station then take a 50-minute shuttle bus to Naeba.
+Naeba Ski Resort: Take the Joetsu Shinkansen to Echigo-Yuzawa Station then take a 50-minute bus to Naeba.

 Kagura: Take the Joetsu Shinkansen to Echigo-Yuzawa Station then take a 25-minute bus that goes to Mitsumata.
 From there, take the Mitsumata ropeway to Kagura.

 Gala Yuzawa: Take the Joetsu Shinkansen directly to Gala Yuzawa Station.

 Kandatsu Kogen: Take the Joetsu Shinkansen to Echigo-Yuzawa Station then take a free 10-minute shuttle bus to Kandatsu.

 Naeba Ski Resort

 Naeba Ski Resort is ranked one of the top ski resorts in Japan thanks to its reputation as an international skiing event venue, home to Japan's largest rock music festival, and a beautiful alpine park on the top of Mt.
 Naeba .